amedia/dbtwiz/docs/build.md

 # `dbtwiz build`

-Build one or more dbt models, using interactive selection with fuzzy-matching, unless an exact model name is passed.
+Build one or more dbt models with interactive selection or exact names.

 ## Options